anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

 git config --global user.email you@yourdomain.com
 ```

-## Create a Github repository for the course
+## Create a GitHub repository for the course

 Here's a step-by-step instruction.